Whether it’s too hot, cold or rainy, this is the guide for you.

 Go deeper: Board game cafe opens in Gibson Mill Market

-30. Become a chef at Chef Alyssa’s Kitchen
+Learn a new go-to dish at Chef Alyssa’s Kitchen

-Chef Alyssa’s classes cover anything from basic knife skills to specific cuisines like Mediterranean or French.
+Chef Alyssa’s Kitchen classes cover everything from basic knife skills to specific cuisines like Mediterranean or French.

 - The Market at 7th Street is a non-profit food hall in Uptown.
 The tourist magnet is great for locals too with 10 vendors, including Not Just Coffee, Viva Raw and CLT Find.